openfaas/faas-cli/README.md

 The main commands supported by the CLI are:

 * `faas-cli new` - creates a new function via a template in the current directory
+* `faas-cli login` - stores basic auth credentials for OpenFaaS gateway (supports multiple gateways)
+* `faas-cli logout` - removes basic auth credentials for a given gateway

+* `faas-cli up` - a combination of `build/push and deploy`

 * `faas-cli build` - builds Docker images from the supported language types
 * `faas-cli push` - pushes Docker images into a registry
 * `faas-cli deploy` - deploys the functions into a local or remote OpenFaaS gateway

 * `faas-cli remove` - removes the functions from a local or remote OpenFaaS gateway
 * `faas-cli invoke` - invokes the functions and reads from STDIN for the body of the request
-* `faas-cli login` - stores basic auth credentials for OpenFaaS gateway (supports multiple gateways)
-* `faas-cli logout` - removes basic auth credentials for a given gateway
 * `faas-cli store` - allows browsing and deploying OpenFaaS store functions

 * `faas-cli secret` - manage secrets for your functions

 The default gateway URL of `127.0.0.1:8080` can be overridden in three places including an environmental variable.